 Just don’t.
 Save yourself the frustration.
 It’s not that they don’t work, but trying to stuff an insert into a newborn sized pocket is almost impossible.

-Pockets seem like they will be great–no folding or pinning like a prefold, cheaper than a fitted or all-in-one…but just don’t do it.
-They are so frustrating and end up being a waste of money because you try to avoid using them at all costs.
+Pockets seem like they will be great–no folding or pinning like a prefold/flat, cheaper than a fitted or all-in-one…but they can be SO frustrating.
+They can end up being a waste of money because you try to avoid using them at all costs.
 There is a reason why pocket diapers are harder to find in newborn sizes–it’s because they are so hard to use!
 Pockets in general are great, but wait until your baby fits into one-size to use them.

 2. Do not force the one-size if it’s not working.

 There is nothing wrong with trying out your one-size diapers right away to see if you can manipulate them to fit.
-Just don’t keep doing it if they don’t!
+There are some hacks out there to try and get your one-size to fit your newborn.
+The hacks don’t always work, so don’t keep forcing it if you’re struggling!
 It will only make you frustrated and leave a bad taste in your mouth regarding cloth.
 People that try to force the one-size may end up giving up on cloth and wasting a lot of money and time because they believe they don’t work, when really it’s not that they don’t work, it’s that their baby just wasn’t big enough yet.
 Most one-size diapers start fitting between 10-12 lbs.

 3. Do not buy a full stash of any one type of newborn diaper.

-This is common advice for your one-size stash, too, but I really don’t worry about it as much for one-size.
-Newborn diapers, however, are VERY finicky.
+This is common advice for your one-size stash, too, but I don’t worry about it as much for one-size as I do for newborn diapers.
+Newborn diapers are VERY finicky.
 My son can really wear almost any type of one-size diaper, but there are some newborn diapers that did NOT work for him at all.
 I’m glad I did not invest in a full stash of the ones I thought would be my favorite, because they ended up being my least favorite in the end.

 Styles of Newborn Diapers that Work